Civilized drama: Background

-Further influence came from shinpa through students studying in Japan.
+Further influence came from the Japanese hybrid drama form shinpa through students studying in Japan.
 The Japanese dramatist Fujisawa Asajirō, noted for his shinpa performances, led a group of Chinese students in Tokyo in staging an act from Alexandre Dumas fils' The Lady of the Camellias (1852) in February 1907.
 The group, calling themselves the Spring Willow Society, adapted Harriett Beecher Stowe's Uncle Tom's Cabin (1852) under the title Black Slave's Cry to Heaven in June of that year.
 Receiving critical acclaim from the Japanese press, this troupe continued for several years.
 Its alumni later established the most prominent civilized drama troupes.

 Rise and fall

 Blending these various influences, a new genre emerged.
 In the vein of other efforts to modernize China, the new form of theatre was termed "civilized".
 This term carried connotations of progress and progressiveness.
 The genre gained particular popularity in Shanghai, which as a major trading port had experienced significant cross-cultural interactions.
 New drama troupes were established regularly beginning in the late 1900s, with prominent ones including Lu Jingruo and Ouyang Yuqian's Spring Willow Theatre, Ren Tianzhi's Progressive Troupe, Wang Zhongsheng's Spring Sun Society, and Zheng Zhengqiu's New Masses Society.

 With the 1911 revolution, the civilized drama found fertile ground in the anti-Qing circles.
 Following the success of the revolution and the establishment of the Republic of China, however, audience interest in politically charged performances waned.
 In 1914, after playwrights introduced new themes, the genre saw a resurgence.
 Performances during this period became highly commercialized.
 The genre peaked around 1917, with shows continuing until 1924.